-If you are a General Studies (GS) student, you must participate in either a six-week on-campus or online pre-college summer intensive prior to the start of your freshman year, as determined by Admissions.
-If required to be on-campus, students must successfully complete a six-week pre-college intensive on the School of Engineering campus in Brooklyn, NY.
-This pre-college summer program does not carry course credit but seeks to provide the science, math, and writing background to promote preparation for the full rigor of an the School of Engineering education.
+If you are a General Studies (GS) student, you must participate in either a six-week on-site or online pre-college summer intensive prior to the start of your freshman year, as determined by Admissions.
+If required to be on-site, students must successfully complete a six-week pre-college intensive at the School of Engineering in Brooklyn, NY.
+This pre-college summer program does not carry course credit but seeks to provide the science, math, and writing background to promote preparation for the full rigor of a School of Engineering education.
 The program is mandatory and free of charge.
-The online summer intensive, also mandatory and free of charge, requires that students successfully complete an online mathematics program during the summer prior to the fall semester.
+The Online Summer Intensive, also mandatory and free of charge, requires that students successfully complete an online mathematics program during the summer prior to the fall semester.
 This online program does not carry course credit either but seeks to introduce students to or remind them of math concepts necessary for success at this challenging engineering institution.
-Your formal acceptance letter indicates if you will begin your General Studies (GS) Program on-campus or online.
+Students to not need to register for the required Summer Intensive; the appropriate On-site or Online courses will be added to their schedules by the GS Program.
+The Summer Intensive to which the student has been assigned by Admissions can be found in the student's formal acceptance letter.

 Course focuses on the basic functions and intricacies of AutoCAD, MATLAB, Microsoft Word, Excel, Project, and PowerPoint.
 Course requirements consist of weekly lab assignments, a midterm, final, and an individual project synthesizing the course content.

 Course is designed to prepare students for writing at the collegiate level.
 Class time is composed of reading and writing exercises, grammar quizzes and lessons, and a close examination of student writing (workshops).